Welcome to ApproachAvoid.com

 Automatic Evaluation Effect

-Below, we will number the top words that we feel can be additional solid words added to Touchpoint and Experience Maps.
-After this, we will name more words you can add.
+Below, we will list important words that we feel can be added to Touchpoint and Experience Maps.
+Also, on our Ideas Page, we have a list of Positive Words you can review.
 Lastly, we will bring up topics that are "underneath the hood" that we feel are important to discuss.

 ACHIEVEMENT MOTIVATION